thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 I introduced two quite different teams.
 One novice team practising trunk-based development, the other experienced but being used by GitFlow.
-Now I would like to explore what are the reasons teams are using feature branches for.
+Now I would like to explore why teams use feature branches.
+What are their reasons.
+What problems are they trying to solve with long-running branches?

 ---

-Before I could ever suggest trunk-based development again, I had to understand why teams are using feature branches.
-What problems are they trying to solve with long-running branches?

 > I like the way that question is asked.
 It gets people in the state of mind of
 > wondering _why_ someone else doesn't see the world like they/we do.
 And they